fszf/Dell-XPS-13-9350/bios/README.md

 6. Point to the right exe file to update

 **Note**: Ensure your AC is plugged in as it will require it to perform a flash!
+Also, please verify checksums from the official Dell site.
+These files are here for archiving purposes.